Overview and Membership

-Designated student groups/organizations (listed below) will be asked to nominate at least two candidates.
-All interested students and nominees should complete the online application [link].
-The committee membership will be selected by the Vice President of Security in consultation with the Vice President of Student Affairs and will be representative of the schools and reflective of the diversity of the graduate and undergraduate student body.
+Designated student groups/organizations (listed below) nominate at least two candidates.
+The committee membership is selected by the Vice President of Security in consultation with the Vice President of Student Affairs and is intended to be representative of the schools and reflective of the diversity of the graduate and undergraduate student body.

 Bloomberg School of Public Health Student Assembly